 Giving a policy voice to Michigan farmers markets has always been an integral part of MIFMA’s vision and our work as an organization.
 We are incredibly proud of what MIFMA has achieved for our members over the past 10 years, from expanding acceptance of food assistance benefits at farmers markets to advocating for sales of Cottage Foods, wild foraged mushrooms and wine at Michigan farmers markets.

 Part of MIFMA’s vision is to ensure that Michigan farmers markets have policy support.
 To guide our work towards that vision, each year MIFMA’s Advocacy Committee creates advocacy priorities that will provide a framework for MIFMA’s advocacy work.
-MIFMA members review and approved these advocacy priorities at MIFMA’s annual meeting on March 8, 2017.
+Member feedback is a valuable part of the drafting process and MIFMA believes it is important to give members time to ask questions and provide suggestions.
+MIFMA’s Advocacy Committee reviewed feedback and discussed revisions to the priorities on the February 7, 2018 committee conference call.

 Farmers Market Access to Equipment to Process SNAP Transactions